Skip to main content

 Firearms, weapons, explosives and ammunition can’t be stored in your locker either.

-It is likely that a storage company’s terms and conditions will also forbid chemicals, biological agents, toxic materials and radioactive materials.
+A storage company’s terms and conditions will often forbid chemicals, biological agents, toxic materials and radioactive materials.
 So super villains, you’ll have to look elsewhere for your storage needs.

 5. You can’t keep illegal items in storage

-Illicit alcohol and tobacco, unlicensed meds and unsafe goods come under this heading too and are all best kept out of a storage unit.
+Illicit alcohol and tobacco, unlicensed meds and unsafe goods are included in this category of illegal items, and can’t be kept in a storage unit.

 6. You can’t store waste